 - Please provide a series of clear performance measures or SMART (Specific, Measurable, Achievable, Relevant & Time bound) outcomes that will demonstrate positive impact and/or outcomes of the work.
 For example how many people will your project stop re-offending?
 How many children will your project engage?

 As well as filling in the form, you will need to email the following documents to email@example.com:

 - Safeguarding documents ( if you project involves young/ vulnerable people)

 Deadlines for application

-The fund is open for applications three times a year.
-Next deadline is likely to be in November 2019.
+The fund opens three times a year for applications.
+The next deadline is yet to be announced, likely to be in May 2024.